Profile information

 Accommodation

 We have a very cozy studio and a caravan that so many of our volunteers have loved.
-We provide everything and have made great work to make our accommodations of high quality, with linen sheets, ability to cook, hot showers, etc. For food, everything is provided.
-Breakfast is taken separately but we share lunchs and dinners.
-Sometimes we take those separately just because sometimes we need family time or you need some downtime.
+We provide everything and have made great work to make our accommodations of high quality, with linen sheets, ability to cook, hot showers, etc. We bake your bread and make the jams for breakfast.
+Lunch is shared together.
+Dinner you are on your own to either be free to explore the area or experiment with cooking simply on your own with the wild plants or vegetables from the garden.
 Our food is completely organic, local, and much of it is grown or foraged by ourselves.
 We are vegetarian with a leaning towards vegan, so you should be comfortable with this.
-We are used to almost all dietary needs as it's our believe to be open to all.
+The only animal products we consume are our own chicken eggs and goat cheese from our neighbors.
+We are used to almost all dietary needs as it's our believe to be open to all so don't be afraid to let us know.

 What else ...

-The forest is the biggest draw, out area is a mecca of boulder rock climbing, our river is fantastic, and we provide you with an electric bike to scoot around.
+The forest is the biggest draw, out area is a mecca of boulder rock climbing, our river is fantastic, and we provide you with a high quality electric bike to scoot around.
 We are completely accessible to Paris.

 We are glad that since we started our sustainable life we never wanted to do things like everyone else was doing.
 With us you get the real deal, the good and the bad.
 After all, that’s what life is about, and it's a pleasure to share it with new friends.